sanand0/prompts/core-concepts.md

 purpose: Distill core concepts from a topic.
 ---

-What are the core concepts, i.e. top non-intuitive lessons/principles, of ...
+What are the core concepts, i.e. top non-intuitive well-established lessons/principles, of ...

 - Source comprehensively from authoritative sources.
 - Pick the 10 that are mentioned repeatedly, have the highest applicability and usefulness, while being non-obvious.